Updated October 25, 2019

-“No Refusal” simply means that if a person accused of DWI chooses to refuse a breath or blood test, the arresting officer must obtain a search warrant in order to obtain a blood sample.
-You should know that no refusal is not a new law, and the law is true every other day of the year.
-Not just on no refusal weekends.
+“No Refusal” simply means that police officers have expedited access to search warrants.
+Arresting officers must obtain a warrant if a person accused of DUI/DWI chooses to refuse a breath or blood test.
+You should know that no refusal is not a new law, and the law is true every day of the year.

 Your best course of action is to decline as politely as possible.
-And by decline, we are referring to field sobriety tests or any evaluations involving your physical effects from alcohol consumption.
-There are potential inaccuracies from the machine used involved in testing, so by refusing, this requires more time for the arresting officer to get a warrant for the sample.
+This means politely refusing to do any physical test that measures blood alcohol levels or physical impairment.
+No breathalyzer, no blood sample.
+There are potential inaccuracies from the machines used involved in testing, so by refusing, this requires more time for the arresting officer to get a warrant for the sample.

 In Texas, it is not a separate offense for refusing to take these tests.
-By refusing to test, your license will be suspended for at least of 180 days, however you won’t be punished for an offense just from refusing to submit.
+If you are arrested and continue to refuse to submit to a breathalyzer or blood test, your license will be suspended for a minimum of 180 days.
+The courts won’t punish you for an offense just from refusing to submit, but it won’t look good for your case.
 If you do provide a blood sample and it shows a BAC over .08, your driver’s license will be suspended for 90 days.
 At this point, we can help you obtain an occupational license if needed after contesting a suspension at an ALR Hearing.

 No. While you can still refuse a BAC test when no-refusal policies are in effect, you cannot legally refuse a search warrant for a BAC test.
-If you refuse a test after a warrant has been issued, that could be considered a crime.
-Consequently, you may open yourself up to being charged for both this crime as well as for the original DWI charge.
-For the best possible protection of your rights, we encourage you to contact us for legal assistance if you have experienced a charge for no refusal in San Antonio.
+Refusing a test after a warrant has been issued can be considered a crime.
+As a result, you could be charged with both refusal of a warrant as well as the original DWI.
+For more information and the best possible protection of your rights, we encourage you to contact us for legal assistance if you have experienced a charge for no refusal in San Marcos.